The things most of us love to do with our phones is also the thing that eats the most data: stream music and video.

 While some services offer super-HQ streaming music, most services use the same scale: Low, Normal and High.
 And most use the same bitrate (the number of bits per second that are transmitted digitally) to define each category.
 Here's how they look and how much data each will consume.

 - Low quality is typically 96kbps.
 On average, Low-quality audio streaming uses 0.72MB per minute or 43.2MB per hour.

 "Average" is the key word here.
-Most services offer streaming service that auto-adjusts based on your network conditions, and some (Apple Music and Beats Music are an example) use lower quality bitrates for all categories.
+Most services offer streaming service that auto-adjusts based on your network conditions, and some use lower quality bitrates for all categories.
 But most any other service, including Google Play Music and Spotify, follow these guidelines when you don't have things set up to auto-adjust.

 As you can imagine, streaming video uses a lot more data than audio does.
 There's just more information being transmitted.
 And your network conditions play a big part in how the media is streamed because nobody likes buffering.
 Thankfully, apps are smart enough to ask for a video stream that will work with the available network speeds and buffering is mostly a thing of the past.
 Mostly.
 Note that this hidden feature will usually override your settings when it has to, but if you ask for an HD or 4K video, you'll get it if it can be delivered.

 Here's how the streams break down on average.